 5. His passion for the EU is pretty much non-existent

 Jeremy constantly states that his constituency voted Remain in the EU whilst Owen Smith’s voted to leave.
 This is, of course, true.
 The issue is, the Leader of the Opposition is not meant to be preparing to the Prime Minister of Islington.
-Just because he’s a sitting MP in a metropolitan London constituency does not give weight to the assertion that his efforts within the referendum campaign were anything but lacklustre.
+Just because he’s a sitting MP in a metropolitan London constituency does not give weight to the assertion that his efforts accutane cheap price within the referendum campaign were anything but lacklustre.
 Would you bet your house that Corbyn actually voted remain on June 23rd?
 I certainly wouldn’t.
 The negotiation strategy for Brexit is likely to be the most dominant issue over the course of this parliament and is likely to go on long into the next.
 Remain voters are unlikely to put their trust in a leader who stated that he was only “7 out of 10” convinced that membership of the EU was a good thing.
 This parliament, whether Labour likes it or not, will be defined by Brexit – the party needs a leader who will defend its long-established pro-European stance.

 6. His comments on NATO are out-of-step with the country